 Driving through the Balkans is becoming a more popular option for travellers, with many car rental companies allowing you to take their cars across borders.
 While there are some car rental companies in both Sarajevo and Mostar, you can also find many choices in nearby cities like Dubrovnik, Split or Belgrade.

-If you’re looking to find the best deal on car hire, we always suggest searching on Rentalcars.Com to find a suitable option.
-They compare rates across all the major companies available ensuring you don’t need to pay more than you need to!
+If you’re looking to find a deal on car hire, we always suggest searching on Rentalcars.Com to find a suitable option.
+They compare rates across major companies available ensuring you get a good price!
 It’s also worth purchasing third party excess insurance from iCarHireInsurance to ensure you are not liable to pay anything in the event of making a claim.

 When renting a car in the Balkans, make sure you read the policy details to ensure you can take the car across borders.
 When driving in Bosnia you will also need a green card that proves you have insurance which the car rental company should provide for you.